azell/new-relic/DESIGN.md

 The scalability benefits of kernel threads decrease as contention rises.
 The amount of data shared between threads should be minimized along with the size of critical sections.

 Limiting write access to a [single thread or process](https://mechanical-sympathy.blogspot.com/2011/09/single-writer-principle.html) may yield performance benefits as well as removing race conditions.
-Examples include Kafka, HBase, Disruptor, etc. Allowming multi-masters (Cassandra, Riak) leads to complicated conflict resolution deisgns such as CRDTs and vector clocks.
+Examples include Kafka, HBase, Disruptor, etc. Allowing multi-masters (Cassandra, Riak) leads to complicated conflict resolution designs such as CRDTs and vector clocks.

 ### Implementation Notes